Note: If you'd prefer to see a complete tour of the Data Exporter watching a video, see [Video] Data Exporter Walkthrough.

-|NOTE: You can optionally filter your exported data to only show data from a specific client, client group or business unit.|
+|NOTE: You can optionally filter your exported data to only show data from a specific client, client group or business unit.

 8] To filter by client, choose a client from the Client dropdown menu.

-9] To filter by client group, choose a client group from the Client group dropdown menu.
+9] To filter by client group, choose a client group from the Client Group dropdown menu.

-10] To filter by business unit, choose a business unit from the Business Unit dropdown menu.
+10] To filter by business unit, choose a Business Unit from the Business Unit dropdown menu.

 11] From the Where do you want to export this data? dropdown menu, choose a destination for your exported data.

 12] Complete the fields relevant to your destination.
 If there are required credentials, they will be listed at the top of the section.
-In the example below (Amazon S3), the associated credential must have PUT, LIST, GET, and DELETE permissions.
+In the example below (Amazon S3), the associated credentials must have PUT, LIST, GET, and DELETE permissions.

 13] Click Test Connection to ensure your credentials are valid.

 |PRO TIP: For destinations that receive a CSV file (e.g., Amazon S3, FTP, Google Cloud Storage), the filename will always contain a timestamp.
-You are able to add a prefix to the filename to help organize your files.|
+You are able to add a prefix to the filename to help organize your files.

 Choosing How Much and When to Export Data